 Distracted driving laws may work to reduce the distractions behind the wheel, but distracted walking laws aren’t having much success with policy makers or their constituents.
 Bills seeking to ban some aspect of walking while distracted have failed in five different states.

-April is Distracted Driving Awareness Month.
-The National Safety Council is seeking to raise awareness that many people die in preventable accidents causing by distractions.
+Other states have taken steps to bring the issue to light.
 The city of San Francisco has launched a distracted walking awareness campaign called “Be Nice, Look Twice”.

 Students in one Maryland county observe a “Moment of Silence” and are asked to take off their headphones when walking, as a 15-year old girl there was killed as she entered an intersection with headphones on and her eyes on her phone.